dhasenan/subtex/README.md

 SubTex is blazingly fast.
 In a sample document weighing in at 410kb, `htlatex` alone took 1.6 seconds to execute, with over three seconds to invoke both it and `ebook-convert`.
 In contrast, SubTex created both epub and html documents in 0.04 seconds.
-You could have your editor rebuild your project every time you save the file and not worry about how long it takes.
-(If you go through `latexml`, you might want to grab a cup of coffee; SubTex is five hundred times faster.)
+It's done by the time you realize you finished pressing the 'enter' key.
+There's no competition.

 SubTex offers easy publication to epub.
 It's builtin -- the default option.
 In contrast, with LaTeX, it's very difficult.
 Your choice is `latexml`, which has issues with including certain packages, or